 In this sequel to \cite{LW19}, we construct and study in depth BGP type reflection functors associated to the acyclic $\imath$quivers $(Q, \btau)$, which lead to isomorphisms $\Gamma_i$ (for a sink/source $i$ of $Q$) between $\imath$Hall algebras.

-In case of Dynkin $\imath$quivers, via the main isomorphism theorem in \cite{LW19} between $\imath$Hall algebras and $\imath$quantum groups, we obtain automorphisms $\tTT_i$ on the universal $\imath$quantum group $\tUi$.
-We show that the $\tTT_i$ satisfy the braid group relation associated to the restricted Weyl group $W_\btau$ of the symmetric pair.
-For a distinguished parameter $\bvsd$ in \eqref{eq:bvsd}, the $\tTT_i$ descends to automorphisms on $\Ui_{\bvsd}$, which is then identified as a variant of braid group actions given in \cite{KP11}.
-(Our main constructions and results on the braid group action by automorphisms $\TT_i$ for $\tUi$ are expected to be valid in the Kac-Moody setting.)
+In the case of Dynkin $\imath$quivers, we obtain automorphisms $\tTT_i$ on the universal $\imath$quantum group $\tUi$ via the main isomorphism theorem in \cite{LW19} between $\imath$Hall algebras and $\imath$quantum groups.
+We show that the automorphisms $\tTT_i$ satisfy the braid group relations associated to the restricted Weyl group $W_\btau$ of the symmetric pair.
+For the distinguished parameter $\bvsd$ in \eqref{eq:bvsd}, the automorphisms $\tTT_i$ descend to automorphisms of $\Ui_{\bvsd}$, which are then identified with a variant of braid group symmetries given in \cite{KP11}.

-For Dynkin $\imath$quivers, we then construct the braid group symmetries on $\Ui$ for general parameters $\bvs$.
+For Dynkin $\imath$quivers, we then construct the braid group symmetries on $\Ui$ with arbitrary parameters $\bvs$.
 The reflection functors allow us to define the $q$-root vectors in $\tUi$ (and $\Ui$).
 This leads to natural PBW bases for $\tUi$ (and for $\Ui$).